 Prelude to the Boston Massacre

 Tensions ran high in Boston in early 1770.
-As more than 2,000 British soldiers occupied the city of 16,000 colonists and tried to enforce Britain’s tax laws, American colonists rebelled against the taxes they found repressive, rallying around the cry, “no taxation without representation.”
+More than 2,000 British soldiers occupied the city of 16,000 colonists and tried to enforce Britain’s tax laws, like the like the Stamp Act and Townshend Acts.
+American colonists rebelled against the taxes they found repressive, rallying around the cry, “no taxation without representation.”

 On February 22, a mob of patriots attacked a known loyalist’s store.
 Customs officer Ebenezer Richardson lived near the store and tried to break up the rock-pelting crowd by firing his gun through the window of his home.
 His gunfire struck and killed an 11-year-old boy named Christopher Seider and further enraged the patriots.